-95 The methodology for the definition of rainfall thresholds follows the statistical procedure introduced in Leonarduzzi et al. (2017).
+- The methodology for the definition of rainfall thresholds follows the statistical procedure introduced in Leonarduzzi et al. 95 (2017).
 First we separate the rainfall timeseries into events, by considering a minimum amount of dry hours in between.
-We choose 24 hours for daily rainfall data and 6 hours for hourly rainfall data, after an optimisation within a range of 2-12 hours, which is the amount of dry hours expected to separate individual storms.
+We choose 24 hours for daily rainfall data and 6 hours for hourly rainfall data.
+The hourly interstorm period of 6 hours separating events is selected as the one leading to the best performances (highest True Skill Statistic, see methodology explained hereafter), within a range of 2-12 hours, which is the amount of dry hours expected to separate individual storms.
+This is longer than the requirement of statistical independence between events, which Gaál et al. (2014) showed to be at least 2 hours.
+This - 100 difference reflects the role that antecedent rain plays in landslide generation.

 Then we classify rainfall events as triggering events if a landslide happens during or immediately after the event, and nontriggering otherwise.
 We compute the event duration, total rainfall, mean and maximum rainfall intensity for each event.
-We 100 then define optimal thresholds for each of the precipitation characteristics by finding the threshold that maximises the True Skill Statistic TSS = specificity + sensitivity - 1, where sensitivity is the rate of true positives and specificity is the rate of true negatives.
-Additionally we also define total rainfall E versus duration D (ED) thresholds in the form of a power law function, $E = a \cdot D^b$ , by optimising the two parameters a and b through TSS maximisation.
-As a reference, we provide also the
+We then define optimal thresholds for each of the precipitation characteristics by finding the threshold that maximises the True

-- results for the thresholds defined following the frequentist approach, first introduced in Brunetti et al. (2010), which is one of 105 the most widely used methods for ED fitting (e.g., Peruccacci et al., 2012; Vennari et al., 2014; Gariano et al., 2015; Iadanza et al., 2016; Melillo et al., 2018; Roccati et al., 2018).
+- Skill Statistic TSS = specificity + sensitivity 1, where sensitivity is the rate of true positives and specificity is the rate 105 of true negatives.
+Additionally we also define total rainfall E versus duration D (ED) thresholds in the form of a power law function, $E = a \cdot D^b$, by optimising the two parameters a and b through TSS maximisation.
+As a reference, we provide also the results for the thresholds defined following the frequentist approach, first introduced in Brunetti et al. (2010), which is one of the most widely used methods for ED fitting (e.g., Peruccacci et al., 2012; Vennari et al., 2014; Gariano et al., 2015; Iadanza - et al., 2016; Melillo et al., 2018; Roccati et al., 2018).
 The optimum threshold in this case is based on triggering events only.
-The exponent b is obtained by fitting the ED pairs with a line in log-log space.
-The intercept a is adjusted to match a chosen exceedance probability (in this paper we use the 5% exceedance probability as a reference). - 110 For all analyses based on the gridded rainfall products, we consider the rainfall timeseries for each susceptible cell, for which we define rainfall events following the procedure explained above.
+110 The exponent b is obtained by fitting the ED pairs with a line in log-log space.
+The intercept a is adjusted to match a chosen exceedance probability (in this paper we use the 5% exceedance probability as a reference).

+For all analyses based on the gridded rainfall products, we consider the rainfall timeseries for each susceptible cell, for which we define rainfall events following the procedure explained above.
 Susceptible cells are those rainfall cells in which at least one landslide was recorded in the respective timeframe of each dataset in Table 1.

-2.3 Inaccurate landslides timing: triggering and peak intensities
+2.3 Inaccurate landslide timing: triggering and peak intensities

 One problem we face when utilising hourly rainfall records, is that the actual timing of historical landslides is typically not available or very uncertain/inaccurate.
-For instance, Guzzetti et al. (2007) report that out of the 2626 rainfall events associated 115 with shallow slope failures globally, only 26.3% had information about the date of occurrence and only 5.1% also the timing.
-Although a common approach to compensate for the lack of accurate landslide timing is to assign the landslide to the rainiest hour within a certain time window, the effect of this approximation is not well known.
-Peres et al. (2018) showed the potential impact of timing and date uncertainty using synthetic databases by coupling a stochastic weather generation and a physically 120 based hydrological and slope stability model.
+For instance, Guzzetti et al. (2007) report that out of the 2626 rainfall events associated with shallow slope failures globally, only 26.3% had information about the date of occurrence and only 5.1% also the timing.
+Although a common approach to compensate for the lack of accurate landslide timing is to assign the landslide to the rainiest 120 hour within a certain time window, the effect of this approximation is not well known.
+Peres et al. (2018) showed the potential impact of timing and date uncertainty using synthetic databases by coupling a stochastic weather generation and a physically based hydrological and slope stability model.
 Staley et al. (2013) showed, using a precise debris-flow database, that using peak rainstorm intensity instead of the actual triggering intensity, results in an overestimation of the ID threshold.